 The municipal manager shall determine whether an indemnity or guarantee must in each instance be lodged for the rental of municipal halls, premises and in so determining shall be guided by the likelihood of the municipality's sustaining damages as a result of the use of the facilities concerned.

-PART 9: ANNEXURE: LEGAL REQUIREMENTS
+PART 6: ANNEXURE: LEGAL REQUIREMENTS

-SECTION II: LOCAL GOVERNMENT: MUNICIPAL SYSTEMS ACT NO. 32 OF 2000 service delivery agreements.
+SECTION II: LOCAL GOVERNMENT: MUNICIPAL SYSTEMS ACT NO. 32 OF 2000

 SECTION 74: TARIFF POLICY